ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 ## Step 3.
 Broadcast your need for help

-First of all, "help wanted" issues of rOpenSci packages are broadcasted to the community via a [dedicated page on the website](/help-wanted), and social media posts!
+First of all, for rOpenSci packages "help wanted" issues are broadcast to the community via the [website](/help-wanted) and social media posts!

-Then you could also share it within your own networks: rOpenSci slack workspace, your Mastodon account, a local R User Group communication channel, etc.
+You can also share it within your own networks: rOpenSci slack workspace, your social media, a local R User Group communication channel, etc.

-Some tools or people browse public GitHub issues labelled "help wanted", for [Hacktoberfest](https://hacktoberfest.com/) for instance if you add the ["hacktoberfest" topic to your repository](https://hacktoberfest.com/participation/), but you can't count on someone's discovering your tiny issue in that sea of issues.
+You can also consider leveraging hack-a-thon events like [Hacktoberfest](https://hacktoberfest.com/) for instance (if you add the ["hacktoberfest" topic to your repository](https://hacktoberfest.com/participation/)), but with really large events like this you can't necessarily count on someone discovering your tiny issue in that sea of issues.

 ## Thank contributors